-Students preparing for graduation must complete a formal application for degree or certificate.
+Students preparing for graduation must complete formal applications for degrees or certificates.
 Application forms are available from Enrollment Services, Bldg.
-7. Completed application forms, signed by the advisor or program coordinator, must be on file at Enrollment Services no later than two weeks prior to the end of the quarter in which a student plans to graduate.
-A \$10.50 nonrefundable application fee for degrees will be assessed.
-Students applying to graduate with an Associate in Arts and Sciences degree, Option B, must complete an Option B application form, which must be signed by an Option B advisor.
-See additional information on page 38 under Option B Degrees.
+7. A completed application form, signed by the advisors or program coordinators, must be on file at Enrollment Services no later than two weeks prior to the end of the quarter in which a student plans to graduate.
+A \$10.50 nonrefundable fee is attached to the application.
+Students applying to graduate with the Associate in Arts and Sciences degree, Option B, must complete Option B application forms, which must be signed by advisors.
+See additional information under Option B Degrees.

-Prior to submitting an Application for Degree, students are advised to carefully review program requirements identified in the college catalog with their academic advisor to ensure all requirements have been satisfied.
-Applications for degree are reviewed and approved quarterly by the Academic Associate Degree Committee.
+Prior to submitting the Application for Degree, students are advised to carefully review with their academic advisors degree requirements published in the college catalog to ensure all requirements have been satisfied.
+Applications for degrees are reviewed and approved quarterly by the college.
 Transfer students must have official copies of all transcripts from other colleges on file in Enrollment Services, Bldg.
-7, prior to applying for the degree.
+7, prior to applying for degrees.